 You’re probably wondering if it’s safe to sleep with a humidifier and if it will cause any damage to your room.
 In this article, we will give you some guidelines to follow when positioning a humidifier at home to help you create a healthy environment for you and your family.

 Since bedrooms are usually smaller, it is important to remember that ultrasonic units can cause condensation if they’re overused.
-Excessive humidity can lead to dampness and eventually mold, particularly on soft furnishings or wooden surfaces in confined spaces.
+Excessive humidity from a humidifier can lead to dampness and eventually mold, particularly on soft furnishings or wooden surfaces in confined spaces.
 While this might make you consider using an evaporative model instead, ultrasonic humidifiers run quieter and are therefore better suited to a sleep environment.
 Some ultrasonic models also include humidistats which shut the unit off when the air reaches the desired humidity level, limiting the likelihood of over-humidifying your room.
 A built-in humidistat is an essential feature to look for when selecting a humidifier.

 If you’re still deciding which humidifier is the best one to buy for your bedroom, click here to see our humidifier reviews to help you choose the most suitable model.

 Keeping a humidifier in your bedroom at night may help with encouraging a more peaceful and deep sleep as it works to increase the moisture in the air.
 But exactly how close should a humidifier be to your bed?

 It is best to place the humidifier at least 3 feet away from your bed.
 This is to avoid being directly exposed to too much moisture and to allow the moisture to be distributed evenly around the room.

 Another advantage of keeping a humidifier 3 feet away is to avoid being woken by the gurgling, the motor and other sounds that humidifiers can sometimes make.

 Some humidifiers also have a bright light or display which you may also find distracting if it is too close when you are trying to get to sleep.